oracle-livelabs/adb/shared/adb-mcp-server/configure-oci-ai-agents/configure-oci-agent.md

 * Generate SSH keys and provision an OCI Compute instance
 * Configure OCI CLI API key authentication on the compute instance
 * Install Python 3.12 and the OCI Agent Development Kit
-* Generate a bearer token for the ADBS MCP Server and run a Python client that connects the MCP endpoint to your OCI Generative AI Agent
+* Generate a bearer token for the Autonomous AI Database MCP Server and run a Python client that connects the MCP endpoint to your OCI Generative AI Agent
-* Validate agent responses for database and non-database prompts
+* Validate agent responses for prompts

 ### Prerequisites